Georgia

 As the South experiences extreme heat and increased flooding, there is no question we are at a critical time for our environmental future.
 We have the opportunity to protect our remarkable natural resources and to help turn the tide on climate change.
 SELC was built for this.

 Rooted in the South, we use strong legal and policy work, strategic vision, and pragmatic problem solving in all three branches and at all levels of government.
 When one door is closed, we find another way.
-With our commitment to place, SELC is building on 37 years of success in Georgia and five other Southern states and driving results that resonate across the nation.
+With our commitment to place, SELC is building on nearly 40 years of success in Georgia and five other Southern states and driving results that resonate across the nation.
 That’s why we say, “Solutions Start in the South.”

 Holding the line for the Okefenokee